The Academy for Expository Preaching

 This lecture discusses the advantages of writing and using a sermon manuscript, emphasizing that it forces careful study, deliberate thought, and structured organization.
 Dr. Lawson also highlights the importance of explaining the meaning of the text, considering doctrinal and practical implications, and writing in a conversational style for the listener.

-In this lecture, Dr. Lawson discusses practical guides for powerful preaching, focusing on three main points: preach with humility, preach with authority, and preach with clarity and simplicity.
-It emphasizes the importance of preaching from the authority of Scripture and being clear and easy to understand in order to effectively communicate the message.
+In this lecture, Dr. Lawson discusses practical guides for powerful preaching, focusing on three main points: preach with humility, preach with authority, and preach with clarity.
+The lecture emphasizes the importance of preaching from the authority of Scripture and being clear and easy to understand in order to effectively communicate the message.

 In this lecture, Dr. Lawson discusses practical ways for preachers to improve their preaching, including sitting under great preaching, listening to great preaching, reading great preaching, transcribing great preaching, learning from several preachers, and preaching as much as possible.
-He emphasizes the importance of continuously striving to improve and learn and encourages preachers to diversify their influences and to get as much practice as possible.
+He emphasizes the importance of continuously striving to improve, encourages preachers to diversify their influences, and to get as much practice as possible.

 Lecture 28: The Final Charge